 Missionaries continued to practice without government restrictions on some islands, such as Funafuti.
-According to sources, on other islands, including Nanumanga, Nukufetau, and Vaitupu, formal and informal bans issued by the falekaupule remained in effect on proselytizing and public worship by Jehovah's Witnesses, who were perceived to challenge traditional cultural norms.
+According to sources, on other islands, including Nanumanga, Nukufetau, and Vaitupu, formal and informal bans issued by the falekaupule remained in effect on proselytizing and on public worship by Jehovah's Witnesses, who were perceived to challenge traditional cultural norms.

 Government ceremonies at the national level, such as the opening of the parliamentary year, and at the island council level continued to include Christian prayers and clergy.
+Chaplains representing the EKT and other Christian denominations were available to prisoners for counselling.

-The government imposed a 15-minute pause on all public activities in the capital Funafuti every evening so that EKT members could observe evening prayers, although prayer was not mandatory.
+The government imposed a 15-minute pause on all public activities in Funafuti every evening so that EKT members could observe evening prayers, although prayer was not mandatory.